 “The goal of developing a psoriatic arthritis diagnostic test is particularly appealing due to the massive delay of diagnosis of many patients,” says Wilson Liao, M.D., director of the UCSF Psoriasis Center at the University of California, San Francisco, and chair of NPF’s scientific advisory committee.
 “The ability to diagnose psoriatic arthritis earlier would have a huge impact on our ability to prevent long-term joint damage.”

 We are currently funding six PsA Diagnostic Test Grants.
-We’ll provide more funding to these projects if they demonstrate progress during the proof-ofconcept phase (when a researcher demonstrates that the funded project has practical potential).
-Visit psoriasis.org/psa–diagnosis–project to watch a video about the challenges of diagnosing PsA.
+Second-year extension funding was awarded to all projects to extend the progress made during the proof-of-concept phase (when a researcher demonstrates that the funded project has practical potential).
+In July 2020, awardees will apply for a competitive renewal, in which one/two meritorious projects will be awarded additional funding based upon proof-of-concept data gathered in the initial two years of funding.

 NPF’s latest research grant is the Psoriasis Prevention Initiative.
 The PPI aims to invest $6.5 million over five years to prevent the onset of psoriatic disease, disease relapse and/or related comorbidities.